|

 Switches and controls

-Let's look in more detail at the switches and controls:
+Let's take a look at the switches and controls:

 Switches

-The switch layout is essentially the same as the Mk2, with only subtle changes.
-That said, I find the top switches (SE - SH) are easier to reach on the new set.
-To summarise: there are eight switches:
+The switch layout is similar to the Mk2, though with subtle tweaks, for example I find the top switches (SE - SH) are easier to reach on the new set.

 - Front: SA, SB, SC, SD are all 3-position